 Second, is where your personality and strategy come into

-play; whether you want to be an aggressive owner, or if you prefer to be more
+play; whether you want to be an aggressive manager, or if you prefer to be more

 conservative and not miss players later in the year.
 Often times, there are some popular names on

-the waiver wire at the beginning of the season, and some owners jump on these
+the waiver wire at the beginning of the season, and some fantasy competitors jump on these

 players and spend all of their free agent dollars early.
 Or a top player goes down, but is only going

-to be out a week or two, but an owner puts in a large bid for their backup who
+to be out a week or two, but an manager puts in a large bid for their backup who

 opportunities to happen later in the year that they can take advantage of.
 There is not necessarily a right or wrong way